Dirac equation: Early attempts at a relativistic formulation

-During 1926 and 1927 there was a widespread effort to incorporate relativity into quantum mechanics, largely through two approaches.
+During 1926 and 1927, there was a widespread effort to incorporate relativity into quantum mechanics, largely through two approaches.
 The first was to consider the Klein–Gordon as the correct relativistic generalization of the Schrödinger equation.
 Such an approach was viewed unfavourably by many leading theorists since it failed to correctly predict numerous experimental results, and more importantly it appeared difficult to reconcile with the principles of quantum mechanics as understood at the time.
 These conceptual issues primarily arose due to the presence of a second temporal derivative.

 The second approach introduced relativistic effects as corrections to the known non-relativistic formulas.
 This provided many provisional answers that were expected to eventually be supplanted by some yet-unknown relativistic formulation of quantum mechanics.
-One notable result by Heisenberg and Pascual Jordan was the introduction of two terms for spin and relativity into the hydrogen Hamiltonian, allowing them to derive the first-order approximation of the Sommerfeld fine structure formula.
+One notable result by Heisenberg and Jordan was the introduction of two terms for spin and relativity into the hydrogen Hamiltonian, allowing them to derive the first-order approximation of the Sommerfeld fine structure formula.

 A parallel development during this time was the concept of spin, first introduced in 1925 by Samuel Goudsmit and George Uhlenbeck.
 Shortly after, it was conjectured by Schrödinger to be the missing link in acquiring the correct Sommerfeld formula.
-In 1927 Wolfgang Pauli used the ideas of spin to find an effective theory for a nonrelativistic spin-1/2 particle, the Pauli equation.
-He did this by taking the Schrödinger equation and rather than just assuming that the wave function depends on the physical coordinate, he also assume that it depends on a spin coordinate that can take only two values $\pm \hbar/2$.
+In 1927, Wolfgang Pauli used the ideas of spin to find an effective theory for a nonrelativistic spin-1/2 particle, the Pauli equation.
+He did this by taking the Schrödinger equation and, rather than just assuming that the wave function depends on the physical coordinate, he also assumed that it depends on a spin coordinate that can take only two values $\pm \tfrac{\hbar}{2}$.
 While this was still a non-relativistic formulation, he believed that a fully relativistic formulation possibly required a more complicated model for the electron, one that moved beyond a point particle.